In December 2014, Congress passed the York River Wild and Scenic River Study Act, which authorized the York River Study.

 - Conducting several new studies to gain additional information on high priority resources

-- Engaging the public and key stakeholders in developing management plan goals, objectives, and strategies to protect valued resources
+- Engaging the public and key stakeholders in developing stewardship goals, objectives, and strategies to protect valued resources

 Sign Up for Emails